 The Baseline project is incredibly promising and important if Colorado is to create agile, lifelong learners who can thrive in a future we can’t predict.
 By blurring the lines between education, the workforce, and community, we can support students’ love of learning and, hopefully, avoid the age-old question ‘why does what I’m learning matter?’

 What’s more, the research is clear that better education outcomes lead directly to a stronger economy.
-While, many Colorado students graduate from high school unprepared for what’s next, be it higher education or the work place. found that 77 percent of Colorado employers said it has been difficult to hire people with the right skills for open positions.
+While Colorado’s economy is currently the top in the nation, many Colorado students graduate from high school unprepared for what’s next, be it higher education or the work place.
+A recent survey conducted by Colorado Succeeds and 19 industry partners found that 77 percent of Colorado employers said it has been difficult to hire people with the right skills for open positions.
 Colorado companies face numerous challenges and costs due to this disconnect.

 If Colorado improved education to the levels needed by the workforce, over next 10 years, 57,600 more high school graduates would obtain some form of post-secondary education, adding an additional $12 billion to Colorado’s GDP and creating 14,600 new jobs.